L3Gaunt/llm_tracing_test/README.md

     - 5 different words for direct definitions
     - 20 lines/variable definitions in total, including direct definitions
     - for each word, 1 variable that is directly defined as that word (>1 would reuse words and randomize the order)
-    - no padding after the input (I wanted to see whether empty "thinking tokens" would improve the result)
+    - no padding after the prompt (I wanted to see whether empty "thinking tokens" would improve the result)
     - 100 tries per mode (normal/inverse/random).
 The summary statistics come from `tail -n results.md`

 Code is messy/research-grade.
 Eval result files are not always up-to-date with code in the commit!
 Only trust in that for files mentioned here.
 Look for the diffs if you _really_ want to know whether the results.md of a commit is stale.